TagStudioDev/TagStudio/docs/usage.md

 # Usage

+## Third-Party Dependencies

+For audio/video thumbnails and playback you'll need [FFmpeg](https://ffmpeg.org/download.html) installed on your system.
+If you encounter any issues with this, please reference our [FFmpeg Help](./help/ffmpeg.md) guide.

+You can check to see if FFmpeg and FFprobe are correctly located by launching TagStudio and going to "About TagStudio" in the menu bar.

 ## Creating/Opening a Library

 With TagStudio opened, start by creating a new library or opening an existing one using File -> Open/Create Library from the menu bar.
 TagStudio will automatically create a new library from the chosen directory if one does not already exist.
 Upon creating a new library, TagStudio will automatically scan your folders for files and add those to your library (no files are moved during this process!).